apex-dev-tools/apex-ls/doc/Types-Concrete.md

 The dependency relationship enable a form of invalidation handling to ensure that we are always reporting the correct diagnostics during IDE editing.
 Briefly, when metadata is changed (including Apex code) we automatically re-validate any metadata that could be impacted by following the type level dependency holder relationships.

 For example, lets say the Labels available were changed, to re-validate our Apex code we find all classes that may be impacted via the type level dependency holder relationships on DependentType.
 The re-validation of these Apex classes will cause them to report diagnostics for any Labels they depend on that are no longer available.

+The representation of relationships between Apex and Pages/Components is similar to Labels, i.e. Apex classes have a type level dependency on the 'Pages' and 'Component' types for the purposes of invalidation.
+In all three cases this can cause more revalidation than is required since we don't currently have the ability just to revalidate the specific labels, pages or components that are needed.